zilongwang123/LeaVe/README.md

 Note that while the verification of `DarkRISCV-2`,`DarkRISCV-3`, and `Sodor-2` is rather quick, verifying `ibex-small`,`ibex-mult-div`, and `ibex-cache` required roughly 1 day in our experiments.

+To run the 4way-LeaVe, follow the instruction in folder `4way`.

 ## Verify a new processor design

 To verify a new processor design using LeaVe, you first need to prepare the following files: